La Dotta, La Grassa e La Rossa

 What to Eat in Bologna and Emilia Romagna

 Italian food is popular around the world, though each region of Italy has its own unique specialties.
 But even amongst Italians, Bologna and Emilia Romagna is known for producing and creating some of the most delicious food in all of Italy!
 And like anywhere in the world, some food choices are unique and not necessarily agreeable to everyone.
 So what food is Bologna known for?
 Here are just five favorite Bologna delicacies, though there's about 10 Quintessential Must-Try Bologna Foods.

 The Trifecta - Parmiggiano reggiano, Prosciutto and Mortadella.
 Emilia Romagna is an area with excellent cold meats and cheeses.
 Parmiggiano reggiano and prosciutto is made right here in the region under strict DOP guidelines, and mortadella is the famous garlicky concoction that’s like bologna on steroids, in the best way possible!

-Wine – The “terroir” of Emilia Romagna is perfect for producing red Lambrusco wine and Pinoletto, a slightly fizzy white wine.
+Wine – The “terroir” (soil) of Emilia Romagna is perfect for producing red Lambrusco wine and Pinoletto, a slightly fizzy (frizzante) white wine.
 These are just some of the traditional wines made here, and you’ll enjoy getting to know them all!

-Pasta “alla ragú” – the traditional Bolognese meat, known in Italian as “alla ragú”.
+Pasta “alla ragú” – the traditional Bolognese meat sauce, known in Italian as “alla ragú”.
 Your idea of Pasta with Meat Sauce doesn’t stand a chance!

-Tortellini en brodo – the typical pasta of Bologna is tortellini, little meat- or cheese-filled pasta purses, and the traditional way of enjoying them is en brood, in broth.
+Tortellini en brodo – Tortellini is the typical pasta of Bologna, little meat- or cheese-filled pasta purses, and the traditional way of enjoying them is en brodo, in broth.
 Simple and delicious!

-Lasagna - This is no joke: I honestly hated Lasagna before I came to Bologna!
-I grew up in an Italian American family, but really dislike the American version of Lasagna with dry baked noodles, not enough sauce, and gritty ricotta cheese.
-Bolognese lasagna is made with spinach noodles (traditional) and creamy bescamel sauce.
+Lasagna - I honestly hated (yes, hated) lasagna before I came to Bologna!
+I grew up in an Italian American family, but really dislike the American version of Lasagna with its dry baked noodles, never enough sauce, and gritty ricotta cheese.
+Bolognese lasagna is unique, made with spinach noodles (traditional) and creamy bescamel sauce.
 Please try it.
 Your life may be changed forever for lasagna!